The GDPR is here, so where do you start?

 SSL Traffic patterns

 The GDPR readiness assessment and Security Assessment service provides Clients with a remediation roadmap to address any issues identified in the Gap Analysis.
 This remediation roadmap details actions and mitigations against discovered issues on the assets processing the PII, any data classification remediation as well as detailed mechanisms to allow Clients to work towards compliance.
-It will also highlight any policy gaps and propose initiatives that Clients can adopt to drive the organisation towards compliance.
+It will also highlight any policy gaps and propose initiatives that Clients can adopt to drive the organisation towards and then maintain compliance.

 Policy Review - Stage 4